Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: The lattice models

 defines the conduction band energy $E_{c}({\bf k})$.

 We describe the electron-hole attraction as:

-At first sight, this on-site attraction is an unreasonable approximation for organic semiconductors whose small excitons are due precisely to the very weakly screened, long-range Coulomb interaction.
+At first sight, this on-site attraction is an unreasonable approximation for organic semiconductors whose { small, Frenkel-like exciton}s are precisely due to the very weakly screened long-range Coulomb interaction.
 Nevertheless, in the limit of on-site Frenkel excitons of most interest to us in this work, the electron and hole are on the same site with extremely high probability.
 Because they never 'explore' longer separations, the details of the longer-range Coulomb attraction become irrelevant.
-The only meaningful interaction energy scale in this limit is the difference between the attraction between an on-site pair, and one occupying adjacent sites.
+The only meaningful interaction energy scale in this limit is the difference between the attraction between an on-site pair and one occupying adjacent sites.
 This is what the $U_\alpha$ energies describe.
 For completeness, we mention that longer range Coulomb attraction can also be studied with the method we discuss below.
+A sample calculation for the effect of adding a nearest neighbor interaction can be found in Appendix~\ref{App:OtherU}.